DarwinFramework/darwin/README.md

 ## Goals
 - 🪟 **Clear and readable!**
-Almost zero boilerplate and services make your code be more readable than ever before.
+with almost zero boilerplate and services.
 - 🔋 **Batteries included!**
-Included are a variety of packages and integrations, so you can fokus on creating.
+plus a variety of packages and integrations.
 - 🚄 **We are speed!**
-Fast startups and no unnecessary code generation cycles make darwin fast.
+Fast startups and delayable code generation.
 - 🎨 **Make it your own!**
-With many extension points, you can customize darwin to your hearth's content.
+Many extension points and configurations.

 ## Silent Code Generation
 A neat point about darwins **non-intrusive** code generation is, that it